 - Cervical mucus method: The consistency of a woman’s cervical mucus changes during her menstrual cycle.
 By using the cervical mucus method, a woman can more accurately predict her ovulation date.

-- Ovulation Predictor Kit: Ovulation predictor s (OPK) are “pee-on-a-stick” tests that return a “positive result” a day or two before a woman ovulates.
+Ovulation predictor s (OPK) are “pee-on-a-stick” tests that return a “positive result” a day or two before a woman ovulates.
 OPKs work by telling a woman when luteinizing hormone (LH) levels have risen – a sign that one of her ovaries will soon release an egg.
-This method can be very beneficial in helping women who are having trouble with, or who are uncomfortable using, NFP methods.
+This method can be very beneficial in helping women who are having trouble with, or who are uncomfortable using NFP methods.
 However, while quick and easy to use, with repeated use, the cost of OPKs can add up quickly.

 The Benefit Of Tracking Ovulation